apohllo/ror-tasks/task-1/Readme.md

   * returning of uncompleted items
   * removal of an individual item
   * removal of all completed items
-  * reverting order of two items
+  * reversing order of two items
-  * reverting the order of all items
+  * reversing the order of all items
   * toggling the state of an item
   * setting the state of the item to uncompleted
   * changing the description of an item